Table of Contents

 What is active listening?

-Active listening is a communication technique designed for use in counseling and mediation.
-An active listener has the ability to focus on a speaker, understand their message, comprehend the information and then respond thoughtfully and with compassion.
+Active listening is a communication technique developed for use in counseling and mediation.
+An active listener has the ability to focus on the speaker, understand their message, comprehend their message, and respond thoughtfully and with compassion.

 You cannot truly listen to anyone and do anything else at the same time.— M. Scott Peck, “The Road Less Traveled”